 International taxation and multinational firm location decisions - Salvador Barrios, Harry Huizinga, Luc Laeven and Gaëtan Nicodème

-Salvador Barrios (European Commission), Harry Huizinga (Tilburg University and CEPR), Luc Laeven (International Monetary Fund and CEPR), Gaëtan Nicodème (European Commission, CEB, CESifo and ECARES)
+Author(s): Salvador Barrios (European Commission), Harry Huizinga (Tilburg University and CEPR), Luc Laeven (International Monetary Fund and CEPR), Gaëtan Nicodème (European Commission, CEB, CESifo and ECARES)

 International taxation and multinational firm location decisions - Salvador Barrios, Harry Huizinga, Luc Laeven and Gaëtan Nicodème(821 kB)